RBK-D-IT/digital-development-playbook/docs/general-development-practices/api-standards-and-guidelines.md

 - Log all **API requests and responses** (excluding sensitive information like passwords).
 - Monitor **error rates**, **latency**, and **response times** to identify bottlenecks or issues.
 - Set up **alerts** for abnormal API behaviors (e.g., increased error rates or response time).

----

-## Conclusion

-These guidelines aim to create APIs that are **consistent**, **secure**, and **maintainable**.
-By adhering to these standards, we ensure that our APIs are easy to work with, scalable, and reliable for users and clients.
-Team members are expected to follow these practices throughout the API development lifecycle.